-There over 300,000 automotive technicians and professionals holding current ASE certifications, and they work in all different parts of the automotive industry.
+There are over 300,000 automotive technicians and professionals in the United States holding current ASE certifications, and they work in all different parts of the automotive industry.
 It’s important to note that ASE certifies the technicians, not repair shops or service centers.
 So, your certification can go a long way, even if you have to move or are changing employers.

 The end goal is to protect the consumer, the shop, and you.
 Certification gives consumers a better idea of a technician’s expertise before they decide to bring their car to a service center, which leads to peace of mind for everyone.